COVID: Germany sputters on vaccine mandate | DW | 17.01.2022

 Furthermore, there is still no concrete data on how many shots are needed for every age group to maintain immunity, and how often they would have to be administered.

-While Austria has announced a plan to fine the unvaccinated €600 ($684) every three months, there seems to be no clear political will for drastic penalties in Germany right now.
+Though Austria has announced a plan to fine unvaccinated people €600 ($684) every three months, there seems to be no clear political will for such penalties in Germany right now.

 Unlike other nations, Germany does not have a register of everyone who is vaccinated.
 In this country that emphasizes data protection, how to systematically identify and penalize the unvaccinated would pose a challenge.

 With no proposal for a vaccine mandate in front of the Bundestag, there is still no timeline for its introduction.
-And considering Germany's reputation for drawn-out bureaucratic procedures, it seems unlikely that there could be a universal vaccine mandate in the country before autumn 2022.
+And considering Germany's reputation for drawn-out bureaucratic procedures, it seems unlikely that there could be a universal vaccine mandate in the country before autumn.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.